Wilmox/portfolio/_content/rich-dad-poor-dad.md

 _“Some people argue that there aren’t real estate bargains where they are, but there are prime opportunities everywhere that are overlooked.
 Most people aren’t trained financially to recognize the opportunities in front of them.”_

-## Chapter 6: Work to Learn – Don’t Work for Money
+## Work to Learn – Don’t Work for Money

 Poor Dad was intelligent and well educated and worked for money because job security meant everything to him.
 Rich Dad became a millionaire by **working to learn**.